Genrep-Software/style-guides/c++/cppguide.md

 architecture.

 `<cstdint>` defines types like `int16_t`, `uint32_t`, `int64_t`, etc.
 You should always use those in preference to `short`, `unsigned long long` and the like, when you need a guarantee on the size of an integer.
 Of the C integer types, only `int` should be used.
 When appropriate, you are welcome to use standard types like `size_t` and `ptrdiff_t`.

 We use `int` very often, for integers we know are not going to be too big, e.g., loop counters.
 Use plain old `int` for such things.
-You should assume that an `int` is at least 32 bits, but don\'t assume that it has more than 32 bits.
+You should assume that an `int` is at least 32 bits, but don't assume that it has more than 32 bits.
 If you need a 64-bit integer type, use `int64_t` or `uint64_t`.

-For integers we know can be \"big\", use `int64_t`.
+For integers we know can be "big", use `int64_t`.

-You should not use the unsigned integer types such as `uint32_t`, unless there is a valid reason such as representing a bit pattern rather than a number, or you need defined overflow modulo 2\^N. In particular, do not use unsigned types to say a number will never be negative.
+You should not use the unsigned integer types such as `uint32_t`, unless there is a valid reason such as representing a bit pattern rather than a number, or you need defined overflow modulo 2^N. In particular, do not use unsigned types to say a number will never be negative.
 Instead, use assertions for this.